Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: BACKGROUND AND NOTATION

 We now present the sample compression bound of \cite{shah_margin-sparsity_2005}.
-This result is derived using the binomial test-set bound of \cite{langford2005tutorial}, which by definition is the tightest possible bound for the zero-one loss under the sole i.i.d. assumption.
+This result is derived using the binomial test-set bound of \cite{langford2005tutorial}, which by definition is the tightest test-set bound for the zero-one loss under the sole i.i.d.\ assumption. \begin{theorem}[\citet{shah_margin-sparsity_2005}, Theorem 1] For any distribution $\calD$ over $\calX \times \calY$, for any family of set of messages $\{M(\bfi)\, | \bfi \in \scriptP(n)\}$, for any deterministic reconstruction function $\scriptR$ that outputs sample-compressed predictors $h \in \overline{\calH}$ and for any $\delta \in (0,1]$, with probability at least $1-\delta$ over the draw of $S \sim \calD^n$, we have